ZhengyuZhang96/ASEM-BLiF/README.md

 # ASEM-BLiF

 Demo code for our new paper, which has been submitted to TBC.
-More details will be provided after the paper is accpeted.
+More details will be provided after the paper is accepted.

 ## Contact
 Welcome to raise issues or email to [zhengyu.zhang@insa-rennes.fr](zhengyu.zhang@insa-rennes.fr) for any question.